Skip to main content Link Search Menu Expand Document (external link)

 What if I don’t have access to DataHub and I still want to access DSC 10 materials?

 We welcome the general public to use our materials.
-If you’re not enrolled in the class, you can access all lectures and assignments in our public GitHub repository.
+If you’re not enrolled in the class, or you don’t yet have acccess to Datahub, you can access all lectures and assignments in our public GitHub repository.
 In order to run Jupyter notebooks locally on your own computer, we recommend using Anaconda.
+Note that students hoping to enroll in the course should complete all assignments by the due date, even if you don’t yet have access to DataHub.